 Phone Number Verification

-Add a phone number SMS code authentication , Telesign silent verification, or Telesign voice code authentication flow to your Feathery form.
+Add a phone number SMS code authentication , Telesign silent verification, Telesign voice code or Telesign SMS code authentication flow to your Feathery form.

 Enable Phone Auth Integrations